Lethme/TerminalShell/README.md

 After running shell you can invoke your command like this:

 ```
-Shelly> average --values 1 2 3 //Here you can use 'avg' as command name and 'vals' or 'v' as parameter's name
+Shelly> average --values 1 2 3
-//Or
+Or
 Shelly> average 1 2 3

+Here you can use 'avg' as command name and 'vals' or 'v' as parameter's name
 ```

 If your command have only one required parameter or only one parameter at all, it's not necessary to specify param name.